Close Menu

 • Red – between 5% and 25%.

-When the battery has reached 5%, the controller’s red colour will blink constantly.
-I cannot tell you how many kilometers this translates into, but I would say stopping and plugging the battery would be wise.
+When the battery reaches 5%, the controller’s red light will blink constantly.
+I cannot tell you how many kilometers this translates to, but I would say stopping to plug in the battery would be wise.

 The PAS system uses three (3) colors: blue, green, and red (almost orange).

-Blue means you use PAS 1, green PAS 2, and red PAS 3.
+Blue means PAS 1; green means PAS 2; and red means PAS 3.

 The other color used is white.
 This indicates that the motor will not provide any assistance.
-Even though this is the case, the electronic system will still be active, and assistance will be provided whenever needed.
+Although this is the case, the electronic system will remain active, and assistance will be provided whenever needed.

-When turning the system on, you will see a green light.
-After this, the important thing to see is that the controller will change to a color to indicate what battery power is left, according to what I explained above.
+When you turn the system on, a green light will appear.
+After this, the important thing to note is that the controller will change to a color to indicate the remaining battery power, as explained above.

-Keep in mind that the color coding is not very accurate in telling you which percentage end range the battery is at.
-For instance, in the red color case, it is hard to know if you are close to 25% or 5%, which I believe is the most important one to note.
+Keep in mind that the color coding is not very accurate in telling you which percentage of the end range the battery is at.
+For instance, in the case of red color, it is difficult to determine whether you are close to 25% or 5%, which I believe is the most critical point to note.

 e-bike guides iWOC controller